Tethik/launchy/README.md

 # README

 A very basic application launcher for Linux.
 It scans desktop entries for applications, and that's all.
+No background process required.

 ## Dependencies
 Uses Go 1.14 (and [gotk3](https://github.com/gotk3/gotk3)), but may be compatible with other versions.